E1Bos/VALocker/readme.md

 ## Usage

-1. Run the `VALocker.pyw` file to launch the application.
+1. Run `VALocker.pyw` to launch the application.
 If it's your first time running the program, it will automatically install the necessary dependencies.
 Wait for the installation process to complete.
+If using the executable, simply run `VALocker.exe`.
 2. Enable all your unlocked agents in the toggle agent screen.
-2. Select your desired agent from the dropdown menu.
+3. Select your desired agent from the dropdown menu.
-3. Choose any additional options or settings based on your preference.
+4. Choose any additional options or settings based on your preference.
-4. Enable the instalocker by clicking on the button under "Instalocker" to initiate the agent locking process.
+5. Enable the instalocker by clicking on the button under "Instalocker" to initiate the agent locking process.
-5. During the agent selection phase in Valorant, VALocker will automatically lock in your chosen agent.
+6. During the agent selection phase in Valorant, VALocker will automatically lock in your chosen agent.

 ## Configuration